Skip to main content

 Career destinations

 Classics students go on to follow a fascinatingly diverse range of career paths.
-Some do go on to research and teaching in schools and universities, or to work in archives, libraries and museums.
-However most go into other careers – in law, accountancy, the civil service, the media, industry and business.
+International relations, law, management, the media, the civil service, accountancy and teaching are all popular tracks.
+Some graduates do continue in research, both in Classics and in other disciplines, or apply their skills to work in archives, libraries and museums.
 Recent interviews with major employers have confirmed that they have a high opinion of Classicists as potential employees.